 - Commonwealth Brass Band

-The Music Department is housed in the new $12 million Paul W. Ogle Cultural and Community Center.
+The Music Department is housed in the $12 million Paul W. Ogle Cultural and Community Center.
 In addition to benefiting the educational mission of the University, the Center provides facilities for cultural and civic activities for people in Southern Indiana and the entire Greater Louisville region.
 Along with the performance venues, the Ogle Center contains an art gallery, classrooms, practice rooms, teaching studios, an electronic music studio, and a music listening/computer instruction lab.
-Performances take place in three performing spaces in the Ogle Center: the Richard K. Stem Concert Hall, Recital Hall, and the Robinson Theater.
+Performances take place in three performing spaces in the Ogle Center: the Richard K. Stem Concert Hall, Stiefler Recital Hall, and the Robinson Theater.

 - Martha Stem Scholarship in Music